unkcpz/tatzelwurm/DESIGN.md

 There is always a guy look into system from outside and try to make some action.
 It is us the regular aiida user who is willing to launch, pause, resume, and kill the process.
 I call this role the actioner.
-The actioner will send the operation through message to coordinator and coordinator then send (or broadcase) the message to workers and take actions to manipulate the processes.
+The actioner will send the operation through message to coordinator and coordinator then send (or broadcast) the message to workers and take actions to manipulate the processes.

 #### Key Advantages of Rust Over Python